-\Black box warnings derived from FDA label.
-Rituximab is not currently approved for MS. \Black box warnings based on indirect evidence of animal data and leflunomide. ‡Two fatal cases of infection in the one-year TRANSFORMS trial.
+Black box warnings derived from FDA label.
+Rituximab is not currently approved for MS. Black box warnings based on indirect evidence of animal data and leflunomide. ‡Two fatal cases of infection in the one-year TRANSFORMS trial.

-Subgroup Analyses and Heterogeneity
+Subgroup Analyses

 The findings of the subgroup analyses are outlined in Supplement D6.
-We sought evidence on the clinical efficacy and safety of DMTs in our review across several patient subgroups of interest: race/ethnicity, age, and treatment-naïve status.
-We provide an additional overview of the evidence available for the SPMS population.
+We sought evidence on the clinical efficacy and safety of DMTs in our review across several patient subgroups of interest: age, treatment-naïve status, race/ethnicity and SPMS.
+In general, where studied, DMTs were more likely to be effective in preventing relapses in younger patients (≤38-40 years old) compared with older patients.
+Additionally, some DMTs appeared to have a greater effect in treatment-naïve patients than in previously treated patients, but this effect was not consistent across trials.
+The majority of trials was not diverse enough to study whether there was a difference in DMT efficacy by race or ethnicity.
+For SPMS, only three trials had sufficient evidence to examine the effect of DMT treatment on ARR and CDP in this population.
 No comparisons of efficacy across DMTs in any specific subgroup can be made due to the small sample sizes of subgroups, differing cutoff criteria for age and treatment-naïve classes, and post-hoc nature of these analyses.